 The Grassroots Theater Initiative (GTI) is designed to bring theater to villages as a means of community mobilization in a country where storytelling is a central part of the culture.
 Building on the methodology of Brazilian theater activist Augusto Boal, IRD is using plays to reach the heart of local issues and promote community participation and activism, and contribute to increased stability in rural areas of Yemen.

-Yemen is the poorest country in the Arab world and consistently ranks at... more
+Yemen is the poorest country in the Arab world and consistently ranks at the bottom... more

 The Grassroots Theater Initiative introduced theater founded on the “theater of the... more

 The health of 30,000 people in vulnerable communities in the Hodeidah Governorate o... more

 With an estimated 3 million people lacking good-quality WASH facilities and service... more